alex-oswald/GcodeInterpreter/README.md

 Simple .NET G-code interpreter

-The G-code interpreter will read a G-code file and construct a `GcodeProgram` from it.
+The G-code interpreter will read a G-code file and produce a `GcodeProgram` from it.

 ### Dependency injection setup